TugboatQA/docs/setting-up-services/index.md

 In some cases, you're less likely to be worried about a specific version; for example, it may not matter which version of memcached you use.

-When you don't need to call for a specific version of a Service, using just the image name without a tag (`tugboatqa/memcached`), or the `latest` tag (`tugboatqa/memcached:latest`) will get you the most recent version of a Service image.
+When you don't need to call for a specific version of a Service, using the image name without a tag (`tugboatqa/memcached`), or the `latest` tag (`tugboatqa/memcached:latest`) will get you the most recent version of a Service image.